 With my newfound passion for developing startups, I branched out and created HOA Express as a website builder for neighborhoods and condos.
-Today, this originally small endeavor has grown into an industry leader with customers from all over North America.
+Today, this endeavor has grown into the industry leader with customers all over the world.

 I've also established Sleeker App Studios as an innovative mobile app development company.
-Under this, I've published two apps, including GradePro, a tool used tens of thousands of times every day.
+Under this, I've published three apps, including GradePro, a tool used tens of thousands of times every day.

 SnapLauncher joined the Next Step Webs family in 2014 as the most intuitive small business website builder.